-Marie Curie Individual Fellowships (2 years funding) No limit on post doc experience but mobility in terms of crossing a national boundary is essential: Researchers may not have resided or carried out their main activity (work, studies, etc.) in the country of their host organisation for more than 12 months in the three years immediately before the call deadline.
+Marie Curie Individual Fellowships (2 years funding) Limited to 8 years maximum postdoctoral experience.
+Mobility in terms of crossing a national boundary is essential: Researchers may not have resided or carried out their main activity (work, studies, etc.) in the country of their host organisation for more than 12 months in the three years immediately before the call deadline.
 Contact a member of staff to sponsor and work with you on your application.
 The annual submission deadline is early September.

-EPSRC fellowships: Postdoctoral (for 3 years); Early Career (for 5 years) and Established Career (for 5 years).
-Research areas for applications need to fall into one of EPSRC's designated "priority areas".
+EPSRC fellowships: Postdoctoral; Open and Open Plus.
+Projects can focus on discovery science, innovation, instrumentation/technique development or software engineering, or a combination of these.
+Applications can be across any topic in the EPSRC Mathematical Sciences portfolio.
+Funding is available for up to three years of support for post-doctoral awards, and up to five years of support for open awards..
 There are no strict deadlines for applications, but fellowship applications in the Mathematical Sciences are only being considered for funding twice a year.
 Anyone wishing to apply to hold a Fellowship at Warwick (and who believes they might be eligible) should contact us.
-Currently effective deadlines are July (to reach the December panel) and December (to reach the June panel).
+Currently effective deadlines are July (to reach the November panel) and February (to reach the June panel).

-BBSRC Fellowships, for researchers at the life sciences interface: Discovery Fellowships (3 years) for researchers with a maximum of 5 years of active postdoctoral research and David Phillips Fellowships (5 years) for researchers with a minimum of 3 years postdoctoral experience.
+BBSRC Fellowships:, for researchers at the life sciences interface: Discovery Fellowships (3 years) for researchers with a maximum of 5 years of active postdoctoral research.
 Please check the website for application deadlines.

-Newton International Fellowships (Royal Society link)(2 years funding plus follow-up money for 10 years) for junior researchers (PhD or 1-2 postdoc positions).
+Royal Society Newton International Fellowships: 2 years funding for junior researchers (PhD or 1-2 postdoc positions).
 Only for people who are not UK citizens and who are not working in the UK already.
 Early contact between applicants and Warwick before application is essential.
-Check the Royal Society link for applicantions in particular areas from particular countries.
-Annual deadline in March
+Check the Royal Society link for applications in particular areas from particular countries.
+Annual deadline in March.

 Royal Society for the Exhibition of 1851, Research Fellowships (for 3 years).
 Must be within 3 years of completing a PhD.
-Annual deadline in Februrary
+Annual deadline in January.